 - Follow the mentor first before connecting with them

-- Interact with the mentor’s content to help build a relationship before you reach out
+- Interact with the mentor’s content (be it articles, social media posts, podcasts, newsletters or another medium) to help build a relationship before you reach out

 - Share your own professional opinions, advice, triumphs and failures in your content and see if your prospective mentor comments on it to offer advice